atrosekta/rust-electrical-wiki/content/smart.md

 - Only people with TC authorization can operate the Switch.
 - Can be paired with Rust+ enabling the ability to turn it on and off from outside the game.
-- The [Side Inputs](uncategorizedconcepts.html##-Side-Inputs) block the [Destruction Detectors](https://www.rustrician.io/?circuit=0ed49399527de1a33fd851e2d213b1ed) ability to see downstream.
+- The [Side Inputs](uncategorizedconcepts.html#Side-Inputs) block the [Destruction Detectors](https://www.rustrician.io/?circuit=0ed49399527de1a33fd851e2d213b1ed) ability to see downstream.

----

-## Common Traits

-- To connect the smart component with the Rust+ app, start by installing the app from your app store on a tablet or smartphone.
-- Launch the app and sign into Steam.
-- In game, join a server that has Rust+ enabled.
-- Once on the server, hit ESC to enter the main menu.
-- Click on Rust+.
-- Select ‘Pair With Server’ and in the app the server's info should pop up.
-- In the app, select ‘Pair Server’ and you're done.

 ---